AstarNetwork/astar-docs/docs/integrations/index.md

 # Integrations

-Integrations shares common services available while building a dApp on Astar/Shiden.
-It includes configurations and how-tos for many important infrastructure pieces, and includes:
+Here you will find some common services available to developers building dApps on Astar/Shiden, including sample configurations, and guides for many important elements of our infrastructure, including:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';